Euro 2020: Leon Goretzka ready to help banged-up Germany | DW | 21.06.2021

-Germany’s win against Portugal was emphatic but it also came at a price.
-With a few key players struggling with injuries, Joachim Löw might be forced to rely on his squad depth sooner rather than later.
+Germany’s win against Portugal was emphatic, but it also came at a price.
+With some key players struggling with injuries, Joachim Löw might be forced to rely on his squad depth sooner rather than later.

 The euphoria of Germany's breathless victory against Portugal was dampened somewhat by what it cost.